Create a virtual environment

 poetry add your-package -D

-poetry update # Automatically analyzes dependencies and updates all packages if necessary
+poetry update # Automatically analyzes dependencies and updates all possible packages.

-poetry update your-package1 your-package2 # Only updates the specific packages you list
+poetry update your-package1 your-package2 # Updates only the listed packages.

 poetry remove your-package